BrightspaceUI/documentation/README.md

 	- `title`: Title that appears in the navigation and as the page title.
 Should correspond to markdown H1.
 	- `parent`: Parent in website hierarychy.
 Likely corresponds to type.
 Casing does matter.
 2. Label the issue with the `Component Documented` label
-3. Open the issue then close it if documentation is complete
+3. Open the issue then close it if documentation and development are complete